Finite presentations of centrally extended mapping class groups

-The mapping class group $\M_{g,r} $ of the surface $\Sigma_{g,r}$ of genus $g$ with $r$-boundaries has been heavily studied in the topic of many study on low-dimensional topology.
-In particular, in quantum topology, Witten \cite{Wi} has made a prophetic discovery that the Chern-Simons quantum field theory of level $k$ (with Wilson loops) produces 3-manifold invariants and (quantum) representations $V_k$ of $\mathcal{M}_{g,r} $ with an ``anomaly"; this prophecy has since been mathematically formulated for some cases (see, e.g., \cite{BHMV,GM,Koh}) and the anomaly has been interpreted as a 2-framing \cite{Ati} or a $p_1$-structure \cite{BHMV}.
-Because of the obstacles posed by $p_1$-structures, the space $V_k$ is not always some right module of $\M_{g,r}$, but one of a central extension of $\M_{g,r}$.
+The mapping class group $\M_{g,r} $ of the surface $\Sigma_{g,r}$ of genus $g$ with $r$-boundaries has been heavily studied in low-dimensional topology.
+Especially, in quantum topology, Witten \cite{Wi} has made a prophetic discovery that the Chern-Simons quantum field theory of level $k$ (with Wilson loops) produces 3-manifold invariants and (quantum) representations $V_k$ of $\mathcal{M}_{g,r} $ with an ``anomaly"; this prophecy has since been mathematically formulated in some cases (see, e.g., \cite{BHMV,GM,Koh}) and the anomaly has been interpreted as a 2-framing \cite{Ati} or a $p_1$-structure \cite{BHMV}.
+Because of the obstacles from by $p_1$-structures, the space $V_k$ is not always some right module of $\M_{g,r}$, but that of a central extension over $\M_{g,r}$.

-Such central extensions are thought to be rather complicated.
-In contract, the subjacent groups $\M_{g,r}$ has been widely analysed with finite presentations (see, e.g., \cite{FM,Ge2}).
-To see this, since $\M_{g,r} $ with $g \geq 3$ is perfect (see \cite{Kor}), let us set up the universal central extension,
+Such central extensions are sometimes considered to be complicated in a sense.
+In contrast, the subjacent groups $\M_{g,r}$ have been widely analysed with finite presentations (see, e.g., \cite{FM,Ge2}).
+To see this, since $\M_{g,r} $ with $g \geq 3$ is perfect (see \cite{Kor}), we can set up the central extension

-associated with the group {\it co}homology $H^2(\M_{g,r} ;\Z) \cong \Z$, which can be computed in a combinatorial way cite[\S 6]{Kor}.
-A 2-cocycle $\tau_{g}$ corresponding to a generator of the center $\Z$ has some difficulties, as mentioned in \cite{Ati}; the results of Meyer \cite{Meyer} and Turaev \cite{Turaev} indicates that the quadruple $4 \tau_{g} $ can be geometrically described as a signature from the modular group $Sp(2g;\Z)$; however, known formulations of $ \tau_{g}$ contain something algebraic.
-Actually, Turaev formula of $ \tau_{g}$ \cite{Turaev} is a signature 2-cocycle with a modification using a Maslov index.
-For this reason, as shown in \cite{GM}, the structure of $\mathcal{T}_{g,r} $ can be described in terms of Lagrangian cobordisms.
+associated with the group {\it co}homology $H^2(\M_{g,r} ;\Z) \cong \Z$, which can be computed in a combinatorial way \cite[\S 6]{Kor}.
+A 2-cocycle $\tau_{g}$ corresponding to a generator of the center $\Z$ has some difficulties, as mentioned in \cite{Ati}; the results of Meyer \cite{Meyer} and Turaev \cite{Turaev} indicate that the quadruple $4 \tau_{g} $ can be geometrically described as a signature from the modular group $Sp(2g;\Z)$; however, known formulations of $ \tau_{g}$ are algebraically a little complicated.
+For example, Turaev formula of $ \tau_{g}$ \cite{Turaev} is a signature 2-cocycle with a modification using a Maslov index; furthermore, in \cite{GM}, the structure of $\mathcal{T}_{g,r} $ was described in terms of Lagrangian cobordisms.